Hisaacs/Burger-logger-app/README.md

 # Objective
 A burger logger with MySQL, Node, Express, and Handlebars.
 Node and MySQL to query and route data, and Handlebars to generate HTML.
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app displays the burger on the left side of the page -- waiting to be devoured.
 The app will store every burger in a database, whether devoured or not.

+# License

+This project is license under the MIT License.

 # Technologies Used
 * Javascript